ZhuangLab/Chromatin_Analysis_MOp/MOp_WT/README.md

    - Preprocessed data were then used to generates output summary for scripts in **postanalysis**.

- - **postanalysis** includes scripts to analyze DNA-MERFISH data for quantification and figures.

- - **postanalysis_2024** includes the updated (2024) scripts to analyze DNA-MERFISH data for quantification and figures.
+ - **postanalysis_2024** includes the current (2024) scripts to analyze DNA-MERFISH data for quantification and figures.

  - **functions** includes scripts that are used for **postanalysis**.